Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Key bindings in aptitude

-- Package views in aptitude
+- Package views under aptitude

 - Search method options with aptitude

-- The aptitude regex formula
+- Using the aptitude regex formula

 - Dependency resolution in aptitude

-- Package activity logs
+- Reviewing package activity logs

-Examples of aptitude operations
+Examples of aptitude Operations

-- Browsing with regex matching
+- Browsing packages with regex matching

 - Purging removed packages permanently

-- Tidying auto/manual install status
+- Managing auto/manual installation status

-- System-wide upgrade
+- Performing a system-wide upgrade

-- Verification of installed package files
+- Verifying installed package files

-- Safeguards against package problems
+- Precautions for potential package problems

 - Searching package metadata